 107 N. Main St., Rm 204

 State name reservations are valid for 120 days to give you time to gather everything needed to file the Articles of Incorporation.
 The name becomes registered with the state after you file the articles.
 If you want to do business under a name other than the corporation’s legal name, you’ll need to register a “doing business as” (DBA) name with the state online.

-Those who start a corporation are called incorporators.
+Incorporators are people who start a corporation.
 They are responsible for appointing directors to form a board.
 A director can be an incorporator, but they don’t have to be.
 They also don’t have to be a resident of New Hampshire or a shareholder of the corporation.